-The Company's Board of Directors is presently composed of seven members, classified into three groups, each of whom is also a director of the Bank.
+The Company's Board of Directors is presently composed of seven members but will be increasing to eight members, classified into three groups, each of whom is also a director of the Bank.
 Directors of the Company are generally elected to serve for a three-year term or until their respective successors shall have been elected and qualified.
 Approximately one-third of the directors are elected annually.